Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Another case of interest is a single-valued scalar field $\phi$.
-We proceed along the lines of the spin-$\frac{1}{2}$ case and construct the functional associated with the Riemann surface $\Sigma_{1}$ with boundary $S^{1}$ (fig. \ref{scalar-field}) as the path integral
+\paragraph{Real scalar field.} The second example to be discussed is a single-valued real scalar field~$\phi$.
+Proceeding along the lines of the spin-$\frac{1}{2}$ case, we construct the wave functional associated with a Riemann surface~$\Sigma$ with boundary~$S^{1}$ (see fig.~\ref{scalar-field})

-with $f$ a real function defined on $S^{1}$.
-It is possible to show that there exists a harmonic function defined on $\Sigma_{1}$ and which coincides with $f$ along the boundary $S^{1}$.
-We also denote this function by $f$.
-Then we can make a shift in the scalar field $\phi$ by $f$